stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

 ### Backup

-We are going to create a `BackupConfiguration` crd in `prod` namespace targeting the `stash-demo` StatefulSet that we have deployed earlier.
-This `BackupConfiguration` will refer to the `gcs-repo` repository of `stash` namespace.
+We are going to create a `BackupConfiguration` crd in the `prod` namespace targeting the `stash-demo` StatefulSet that we have deployed earlier.
+This `BackupConfiguration` will refer to the `gcs-repo` repository of the `stash` namespace.
 Stash will inject a sidecar container into the target.
 It will also create a `CronJob` to take periodic backup of the `/source/data` directory of the target.

 **Create BackupConfiguration:**